IsmaelRK/Voice-Navigation-Prototype/README.md

 ### Run the API
 * Open a terminal in the project root and execute `uvicorn audio_receiver:app --reload`.
 The application should start on port 8000.
 * The integrated audio recorder should be accessible at `http://localhost:8000/`.
 Ensure microphone usage is allowed.
+The audio will be sent once the recording ends.
-* The API expects an .mp3 audio file at the route `http://localhost:8000/upload` once the recording ends.
+* The API expects an .mp3 audio file at the route `http://localhost:8000/upload`.
+You will have the results at the terminal.

 <br>